Azerbaijani banks' foreign currency demand down

 By Zeyni Jafarov - Trend:

-The demand from banks at the auction was fully met despite decreasing by 14.7 percent compared to the previous indicator.
+The demand from banks at the auction was fully met decreasing by 25 percent compared to the previous indicator.

 At the end of the auction, the weighted average rate of the manat to the US dollar amounted to 1.7 AZN / USD.